markjoshwel/yanindeb/README.md

         markdown parser

 a prototyping environment will require tailwind to be available on your system.
-else, having python and poetry is the minimum requirement to run website tooling.
+else, **having python, poetry and prettier are the minimum prerequisites** to run the tooling script.

 if you have devbox, run the following to quickly hop into a development environment: